Cracked Teeth in Los Angeles Area

 Fractures or cracks can occur rapidly or slowly over a period of time.
 This can be painless for the patient or can cause severe discomfort.
 Determining the location and severity of the crack will determine the course of action for the tooth, although many cracks can be treated with conventional root canal therapy.
 Endodontists are specialists at diagnosing your symptoms and saving your teeth!
-Dr. Sprague can help you fix your cracked tooth in Beverly Hills.
+Dr. Sprague can help you fix your cracked tooth in Beverly Hills, CA.

 How do I know if my tooth is cracked?